Jose-MPM/Notes/Courses/English Vi/English VI.md

 		- La voz es la forma del verbo que muestra si lo que denota el sujeto hace algo o se hace algo en él.
 	- When a verb is changed from active voice to passive voice, the object of the transitive verb in the active voice becomes the subject of the transitive verb in the passive voice.

+##### Base - Past Simple - PAST Participle
+- raise-raised-raised
+- hold-held-
+- eat-ate-eaten
+- drink-drank-drunk
+- sing(sin_g) - sang - sung
+- speak-spoke-spoken
+- repair-ed
+- clean-ed
+make-made
+feed-fed-alimentar
+- shown
+- written-wrote
+- make-made-made
+- break-broke-broken
+- stole - - stolen
+- sack(saek)- - sacked
 * Uses:
-	1. It is used when the person/thi ng performing the action is unimportant or unknown.
+	1. It is used when the person/thing performing the action is unimportant or unknown.
-		- Our car was stolen(robado) last night.
+		- Our car was stolen(stoulen-robado) last night.
 			- criminal
-		- The window was smashed(Se rompió)
+		- The window was smashed(smaeshed-Se rompió)
 		- A house was broken into.
 			- UNa casa fue asaltada
 		- Some valuables were stolen.
 			- Se robaron algunos objetos de valor
-		- A lot of jewelry was taken.
+		- A lot of jewelry(yuelri) was taken.
 			- Fueron tomadas muchas joyas
 	2. It is used when it is obvious who/what is performing the action.
 		- Cameron was sacked(despedido) last week.